albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 **Recommendations**

-Recommendations: Current research point out that social embeddedness, emotions, grievance and identity [6].
+Current research point out that social embeddedness, emotions, grievance and identity [6].
 This can be verified using NLP and feature importance from the news data set used above and can be done as an extension of this project.

 **Takeaways**